openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 Most of the samples require you to provide an image or a video as the input to run the model on.
 You can get them from sites like [Pexels](https://pexels.com) or [Google Images](https://images.google.com).

-As an alternative, Intel® Distribution of OpenVINO™ toolkit also provides several sample images and videos for you to run code samples and demo applications:
+As an alternative, OpenVINO toolkit also provides several sample images and videos for you to run code samples and demo applications:

    - [Sample images and video](https://storage.openvinotoolkit.org/data/test_data/)
    - [Sample videos](https://github.com/intel-iot-devkit/sample-videos)